jason13official/Spellcasting/SPELL_SYSTEM.md

 ### AbstractPropagation

-Override `onCast` — this is where you decide what gets hit.
-Call `resolver.onResolveEffect(hitResult)` to set the target on the context and trigger the alteration loop.
+Override `onCast` — determines the target.
+Call `resolver.onResolveEffect(hitResult)` to write the hit result into the context and trigger the alteration loop.

 ```java
 public class SelfPropagation extends AbstractPropagation {